 I’m also a natural encourager and since VA work had been so lucrative (and fun!) for me, I wanted to pass on what I learned by trial and error over the past 8+ years.
 I was in a support position for over six years prior to going full-time freelance.
 My goal was to make it easier for others to launch a successful VA business.

 The course is delivered through email (although there are a few video modules coming soon) and self-paced, so you can take it in as little as a few days or spread it out as long as you’d like.
 It focuses on what VAs do (or can do), where to find and how to pitch clients, how to set your rates and invoice accordingly, tips to an effective relationship and highlights a few tools that you should learn if you’re not familiar with them already.

 There’s more to it of course and you can find the full table of contents on the course sales page.
 One of my favorite parts that I included are the case studies from myself and a few peers that are currently working as VAs.
 It highlights how unique each relationship can look.

-And today is the first day that it’s available to the public!
-You can read more about it and purchase it here.
 If you’re interested in VA work, I hope you join the 30 Days or Less family (the private Facebook group rocks!).

 Gina Horkey is a professional writer and online business marketing consultant.
 She enjoys teaching others through her 30 Days or Less courses and helping other freelancers gear up to quit their day jobs and take their side hustles full-time.
 Please stop by Horkey HandBook and download a free copy of 8 Tips to Start Your Freelance Career off on the Right Foot!